2022 World Trails Ambassadors

 Twelve World Trails Ambassadors were selected to support a global trails movement and be community agents from their countries.

-The awards were given through a competitive selection process by the World Trails Network and all Ambassadors will gather at the upcoming World Trails Conference in Skiathos, Greece this September 24-October 2.
+The awards were given through a competitive selection process by the World Trails Network and the first cohort of Ambassadors gathered at the World Trails Conference in Skiathos, Greece in September 24-October 2.
 The emerging leaders, ages 20-35, represent communities across the world, including Ghana, Jordan, Paraguay, the Philippines, Nepal, South Africa, Indonesia, Canada, and the USA.
 They will fill these ambassador positions for two years.

 - Professional development and networking connections with leaders at the World Trails Conference